 Always wanted to grow your own tea but didn’t have room for a large tea plant, otherwise known as Camellia sinensis?
 Meet one of our new favorite, flavorful plants; Brew-Tea-Ful Green Camellia.
 Petite in size, this plant is ideal for patio spaces and container gardens.
 Mature size is 12-15 inches tall and 10-12 inches wide.… Read more »

 Choose winter hardy plants for containers that offer interest all winter long!
-The key is to choose evergreens, perennials and seasonal color that can last throughout our coldest temperatures in containers.
+The key is to choose evergreens, perennials, groundcovers and seasonal color that can last throughout our coldest temperatures in containers.
 If you typically plant tropical plants in your containers, and aren’t sure about planting evergreens and perennials in them, just remember you can… Read more »